davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 $ gem man hl
 ```

-You should see a nicely formatted man page!
+You should see a nicely formatted man page (which also happens [to be the `README`][hl-readme] for the github project)!
 Creating a man page is extremely simple thanks to [ronn][ronn].  `ronn` converts Markdown to troff, the format used by the man system.
 Just add this to your Rakefile:

 ```ruby Rakefile Snippet
 require 'methadone'